ocaml/dune/doc/dune-libs.rst

 which produces a human readable version string of the form ``<version>-<commits-since-version>-<hash>[-dirty]``.

-Note that in the case where the version string is obtained from the version control system, the version string will only be written in the binary once it is installed or promoted to the source tree.
-In particular, if you evaluate this expression as part of the build of your package, it will return ``None``.
-This is to ensure that committing does not hurt your development experience.
-Indeed, if dune stored the version directly inside the freshly built binaries, then every time you commit your code the version would change and dune would need to rebuild all the binaries and everything that depend on them, such as tests.
-Instead Dune leaves a placeholder inside the binary and fills it during installation or promotion.
+Note that in the case where the version string is obtained from the version control system, the version string will only be written in the binary once it's installed or promoted to the source tree.
+In particular, if you evaluate this expression as part of your package build, it will return ``None``.
+This ensures that committing doesn't hurt your development experience.
+Indeed, if Dune stored the version directly inside the freshly built binaries, then every time you commit your code, the version would change and Dune would need to rebuild all the binaries and everything that depends on them, such as tests.
+Instead, Dune leaves a placeholder inside the binary and fills it during installation or promotion.

-(Experimental) Dune action plugin
+(Experimental) Dune Action Plugin
 =================================

 *This library is experimental and no backwards compatibility is implied.
 Use at